Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations

-The goal of the ray-tracing model is to elucidate how the different features in the HCACF are related to the details of how phonons behave when they encounter a pore.
-For this, we have compared four different phenomenological models for scattering in the ray-tracing simulations.
+To elucidate how the different features in the HCACF are related to the details of how phonons behave when they encounter a pore, we compare four different phenomenological models for scattering in the ray tracing simulations.
 These were derived from two different scattering center geometries: an array of permeable planer \emph{walls}, and a series of \emph{palisades} of cylindrical pores.
 For each geometry we have examined the effect of both specular and diffuse phonon scattering by the obstacles, giving us four scattering models in total.
-Both the wall and palisade models have a single geometric degree of freedom, $\alpha$ that is related to the probability that phonons are not scattered when they encounter the wall/palisade.
-However, an observation from the simple Fig.~\ref{fig:stochastic-model-bulk}(c) trajectory points towards the main insight of the phonon behavior: the distance connecting the `birth' and memory-erasing `death' events of the phonon life, is much smaller compared to its uninterrupted mean-free-path (MFP).
-The larger the phonon MFP (and generally the largest its wavelength), the largest the relative reduction.
-However, although this behavior might seem the expected one as described by the standard Matthiessen's rule, as we show later on this configuration resembles more of a phonon trapping [REF: RAMAYYA AND KNEZEVIC] and is able to provide MFP and thermal conductivity reductions well-below what is expected by the Matthiessen's rule.
-This is also well illustrated from the wavepacket trajectories in FIG.??? ????NEED TO ADD THEM???
+Both the wall and palisade models have a single geometric degree of freedom, $\alpha$ that is related to the probability that phonons are not scattered when they encounter the wall/palisade, and the details of the backscattering behavior in each model are described in detail below.

-For each geometry we examine, i.e. the parallel permeable planar \emph{walls} as a simple geometry approximation and a series of \emph{palisades} of cylindrical pores, the effect of both specular and diffuse phonon scattering by the obstacles is considered, giving us four scattering models in total.
-The scattering details are presented below.